tanbro/redis_func_cache/README.md

     ...
 ```

-Thus, the names of the key pair may be like:
+Thus, the names of the key pair may look like:

 - `func-cache:{my-cluster-cache:lru_t-c}:0`
 - `func-cache:{my-cluster-cache:lru_t-c}:1`